lis-kp/alice/README.md

     ```>sh run_mctaco.sh```

-    ![Red text] Note that the difference is that we add the --virtual_teacher parameter in the training command.
+    Note that the difference is that we add the --virtual_teacher parameter in the training command.

     --------------------------------------------